 Mr. Shahroody has been recognized in a certificate of appreciation from U.S. Environmental Protection Agency Region 9 in 1996 for securing a collaborative agreement on operation of the Truckee-Carson River system between a Native American tribe, the State of Nevada, the Department of Interior, and the Environmental Protection Agency.
 He also received a letter of appreciation on September 22, 2008 from Sen. Harry Reid (D-Nev.) for his contribution in the completion of the Truckee River Operating Agreement.

-Mr. Johnson joined Stetson Engineers in 1977 and is currently the company vice-president.
+Mr. Johnson joined Stetson Engineers in 1977 and is currently the company president / chief executive officer.
 He also serves as the supervising engineer in charge of the Covina office.
 He is a licensed professional engineer (civil) in California and holds a bachelor’s degree in civil engineering from California State Polytechnic University, Pomona.

 Mr. Johnson supervises, directs, or performs in a wide variety of projects.
 Mr. Johnson has been involved in a multitude of studies and projects and maintains close contact with all active clients, attending meetings regularly for the public clients.
 He has been involved in water system master plans, water system analyses, water rights quantification and analysis, supplemental water requirement studies, alternative water supply studies, annual reports, water quality monitoring reports, ground-water management studies, and project feasibility studies.

 Mr. Johnson has extensive experience with municipal and water district level issues, having been working directly as district engineer for the Main San Gabriel Basin Watermaster and for several watersheds in southern California on such matters as water supply, water quality, management, and financing.

 Mr. Reich joined Stetson Engineers in 1991 and serves a project manager and lead engineer in Stetson’s office in Carlsbad.
 He is a professional engineer (civil) in California and holds both a bachelor’s degree and master’s degree in geophysical engineering from the Colorado School of Mines, Golden.